cs1302uga/cs1302-hw-savable/README.md

    You should now see three new files named `progressInfo.txt`, `progress0.txt` and `progress1.txt` that contain the instance variables for the two `GameProgess` objects created by `Driver`.
    Look inside them to confirm this.
 Cool, huh?!?
+Note that two of the files will contain the same data.
+Take a look at the code to make sure you understand why this happened.

-   **NOTE** You can add the `rm` commands to delete these files before the first `ls -lh` command in your script so that they never appear in your script's output before the `Driver` is run.
+   **NOTE** You can add the `rm` command(s) to delete the `.txt` files that were just created.
+If you want to do this, add the appropriate `rm` command(s) before the first `ls -lh` command in your script so that they never appear in your script's output before the `Driver` is run.
+They will only appear when you execute first `ls -lh` if you are running the script for the second time.

 1. Now, modify the `TextBook.java` file so that it properly implements the `Savable` interface.
 You will need to add a `save` method that